A flexible model for correlated count data, with application to multi-condition differential expression analyses of

 \subsection{Library preparation}

 Mice were intravenously injected with \SI{2.5}{\micro\gram} of the following 48 recombinant cytokines: IL-1$\beta$ (211-11B), IL-2 (212-12), IL-3 (213-13), IL-4 (214-14), IL-5 (215-15), IL-6 (216-16), IL-7 (217-17), IL-9 (219-19), IL-10 (210-10), IL-11 (220-11), IL-12 p70 (210-12), IL-13 (210-13), IL-15 (210-15), IL-17A (210-17), IL-17F (210-17F), IL-21 (210-21), IL-22 (210-22), IL-33 (210-33), IFN-$\gamma$ (315-05), M-CSF (315-02), GM-CSF (315-03), G-CSF (250-05), TNF (315-01A), TGF-$\beta$1 (100-21), CCL2 (250-10), CCL3 (250-09), CCL4 (250-32), CCL11 (250-01), CCL17 (300-30), CCL20 (250-27), CCL22 (250-23), CXCL1 (250-11), CXCL5 (300-22), CXCL9 (250-18), CXCL10 (250-16), CXCL12 (250-20A), CXCL13 (250-24) (purchased from Peprotech), IFN-$\alpha$1 (751802), IFN-$\beta$ (581302) (purchased from BioLegend), IL-1$\alpha$ (400-ML-025), IL-18 (9139-IL-010), IL-23 (1887-ML-010), IL-25 (7909-IL-010), IL-27 (2799-ML-010), IL-34 (5195-ML-010), IL-36$\alpha$ (7059-ML-010), CCL5 (478-MR-025), and TSLP (555-TS-010) (purchased from R\&D Systems).
-Untreated mice were used as control.
+Untreated mice were used as a control.
 Three mice were used for each cytokine treatment group and control group.
 Mice were anesthetized with avertin (250-500 \si[per-mode = symbol]{\milli\gram\per\kilo\gram}) \SI{12}{\hour} after cytokine injection and whole blood was collected from the left ventricle of the heart into the tubes containing ice-cold buffer (PBS plus 0.5\% FCS and \SI[per-mode = symbol]{2}{\milli\mole\per\liter} EDTA).
-Red blood cells were lysed in ACK Red blood cell lysis buffer (Lonza, BW10548E) for \SI{3}{\minute} and then three biological replicates per treatment group were pooled into a tube.
+Red blood cells were lysed in ACK Red blood cell lysis buffer (Lonza, BW10548E) for \SI{3}{\minute} and then 3 biological replicates per treatment group were pooled into a tube.
 After pooling samples, the cells were washed by the buffer.
 Anti-Ter119 MicroBeads (Miltenyi Biotec, 130-049-901) was used to deplete Ter119$^+$ cells thoroughly.